ansible/workshops/exercises/ansible_network/3-facts/README.md

 - The first line, `---` indicates that this is a YAML file.
 - The `- name:` keyword is an optional description for this particular Ansible Playbook.
 - The `hosts:` keyword means this playbook against the group `cisco` defined in the inventory file.
-- The `connection` keyword means the `network_cli` plugin Will be used.
-This connection plugin is written specifically for network equipment and handles things like ensuring a persistent SSH connection across multiple tasks.
 - The `gather_facts: no` is required since as of Ansible 2.8 and earlier, this only works on Linux hosts, and not network infrastructure.
 We will use a specific module to gather facts for network equipment.